supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

-# Lab 1: Setup Hybrid Identity with On-Prem AD and Entra ID
+# Lab 01: Setup Hybrid Identity with On-Prem AD and Entra ID

+### Estimated Duration: 60 Minutes

 ## Lab Overview
 This lab focuses on setting up a hybrid identity solution using on-premises Active Directory (AD) and Microsoft Entra ID.
 It guides users through the process of configuring Active Directory on a Windows Server, adding users/groups to the domain controller, and configuring directory synchronization with Microsoft Entra Connect to sync identities between on-premises AD and Microsoft Entra.